thecodingmachine/best-practices/php/design_beautiful_classes_and_methods.md

 <div class="alert alert-success">Only add PHPDoc when you have something to say that matters</div>

-If all your comments actually matter, there is a bigger chance that developers using your code will actually read them.

 ```php
 /**
  * @param Product[] $products An array of products **indexed by product ID**